 If fossil energy sources are to be imported into the RCU, this additional quota of climate gas emissions must be consistently adapted to the ECO carbon resource currency system.
 As a reminder, if fossil energy from the RCU itself is used, all companies involved in the value chain must ultimately pay their consumption with the corresponding amount of the ECO carbon resource currency to the producing companies, which in turn must pay their share to the Climate Bank according to the amount produced.

 Instead of the RCU internal production companies, the imported fossil primary energy is now used.
 In this case, the companies involved in the value creation must now pay the resource currency directly to the Climate Bank.
 In this way, the cycle of the resource currency system remains closed and it continues to be ensured that only as much climate-damaging consumption can be made as ECO is in circulation.
-The limitation of the use of fossil energies within the RCU remains guaranteed by the rationing of consumption due to the limited emission quotas available to consumers.
+The limitation of fossil energy use within the RWU remains guaranteed, due to the limited personal emission quotas available to consumers.
 The system remains stringently self-contained.

 Incidentally, this is also how economic trading pressure is created for countries that are not yet members of the RCU.